 Choral conductors are advised to observe rehearsals of each of the various vocal and instrumental ensembles.
 Further conducting experience is gained by serving as assistant conductor for one of the faculty-led choruses, and by directing the Battell Chapel and Marquand Chapel choirs.
 Visiting guest conductors have included Harold Decker, George Guest, Sir David Willcocks, and Robert Shaw.
+Stefan Parkmann of the Swedish Radio Choir is scheduled to visit in 2002-2003.

 Individual Instruction in the Major.
 Marguerite L. Brooks.
 Choral Conducting Seminar.
 Marguerite L. Brooks.
 Repertory Chorus: Conducting.
 Marguerite L. Brooks.
-Repertory Chorus: Voice.
-Marguerite L. Brooks.